gvwilson/thirdbit/src/fiction/iffy/index.md

 They thought that maybe if we had a different kind of human being we could make it work.
 We were already tweaking people to cure diseases.
-A few labs here and there were making them stronger and faster, and everyone was trying to figure out how to make people smarter.
+A few labs here and there were making them stronger and faster, and everyone was trying to figure out how to make us smarter.
 Why not go a little further and make a better astronaut?
 Why not give them super-dense bones so they could handle higher gee during liftoff and hypermelanic skin so that they wouldn't have to worry about ultraviolet exposure?